 - Warm Clothing/Boots - Chances are you commute back and forth to work, or head to the mall without dressing for an arctic exhibition.
 That’s fine, but if the weather takes a turn for the worse, or you break down or get stuck, you are going to appreciate a warm parka, gloves, a hat, and warm winter boots.
 Pack for the whole family before you go on a holiday road trip.

-- Space Blankets - These tin foil like blankets fold up small enough to pack several in the glove compartment, but they work.
+- Space Blankets - These tin foil-like blankets (like the ones marathon runners are wrapped up in after some races) fold up small enough to pack several in the glove compartment, but they work.
 If you break down or get stuck and have to stay in the car and wait for help (which is safer than going out into the cold dark night) these may save your life.

 - Flashlight - You should always have a small LED flashlight in your car.
 They take up hardly any room, and a super useful.
 LED bulbs use very little power, but still make sure the batteries are fresh and pack a spare set just in case.